department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### How much will my Servicemember pay for dependent coverage?

 Nothing.
-We provide dependent coverage at no cost until the child is 18 years old, unless the child:
+We provide dependent coverage at no cost until the child is 18 years old, or sometimes longer if the child meets one of the requirements listed below.

+**To continue receiving dependent coverage after age 18, one of these must be true.
+The child**:
-* Is a full-time student, **or**
+- Is a full-time student, **or**
-* Becomes permanently and totally disabled—before turning 18—and can’t support themselves
+- Becomes permanently and totally disabled—before turning 18—and can’t support themselves

 <br>